 Firstly we have two options to join in.

 Facebook live & Zoom video.
 I chose to offer both as it provides options for different preferences.

 Already have a membership or yogacard?
 Use your existing method & attend as many classes as you can!
-If you have a yogacard please keep a record of class attendance & tick off two online classes per stamp.
+If you have a yogacard please keep a record of class attendance & tick off 3 online classes per two stamps.
 If you run out you can purchase more classes online (see above) or we can sort it out in class when we return.

 FB live allows you to see me but I can’t see or you!!I know some people don’t want to be on camera!
 I am one of them in more normal times!!
 Or maybe you don’t want to attempt new technology when life is already throwing you curve balls!
 FB live is great if you want to do yoga in your underwear, without a bra or just don’t really want people to be able to see into your home!
 You can however only communicate with me via fb comments so any issues or comments I have to read.
 It’s easy for those already on fb although you may have to wait a few hours for me to accept you into the closed groups!
 I’ve done a general Yoga in Cheshire Online classes group here plus one for each of my types of yoga class.
 Gentle & Therapeutic classes, Dynamic & vinyasa classes & Hatha classes.
 So you can join the ones you already attend, or maybe try something new while we all have more time.